 3. Age of Conan

 Take a break from the fantasy worlds of WoW with the Age of Conan.
 Developed and released in 2008, the Age of Conan is set in the functional Hyborian Age.
 Fantastical Characters and monsters intersect with the real world, and you get to choose from four races.

-Age of Conan is a free-to-play online RPG that combines the real-world with aspects of fiction.
+Age of Conan is a free-to-play online RPG that combines the real world with aspects of fiction.
 Since the setting is more or less true to the real world, its gaming world is easier to imagine.
 It provides a unique kind of immersion that WoW cannot bring.

 This game borrows a lot from WoW.
-You get to design your character, choose from 12 classes and 4 races and have to complete countless quests.
+You get to design your character, choose from 12 classes and 4 races, and have to complete countless quests.
 It taps into the dynamics of trading, gathering resources, and exploration more than any other game.

 One thing that does make the gameplay unique is the style of combat.
-Players now have to pay close attention to where they are striking the enemy.
+Players now must pay close attention to where they are striking the enemy.
 Different angles and combinations of strikes will produce varying levels of fatality.
 It can be hard to get a grip on, but nothing you can’t master.

 As for the multiplayer aspect, you get to cooperate with other players to build cities, walls, and buildings.
 You even get to build your catapults and get to learn the art of teamwork.
 For instance, certain races of players in certain formations will greatly buff up the team.